Constrained optimization through fixed point techniques: Introduction

-when $\by\in\R^m_+$, and extend it by continuity for $\by\in\overline{\R^m_+}$. \end{enumerate} This extension by continuity deserves some comments.
+\end{enumerate} This extension by continuity deserves some comments.
 On the one hand, note that if some component $k$ of $\by$ vanishes, $y^{(k)}=0$, then trivially $G_k(\by)=0$ regardless of the value of $g_k(\by)$.
 This is not convenient, since $y^{(k)}=0$ must be somehow related to the constraint $g_k(\by)\le0$.
 On the other, notice that, after all, the constraint $g_k(\bx)\le0$ is equivalent to $y^{(k)}g_k(\bx)\le0$ for every positive $y^{(k)}$, but there is definitely a discontinuity if we set $y^{(k)}=0$, for then the constraint drops out.
 In other words, the optimization problem

 for a fixed vector $\by$ with strictly positive components $y^{(k)}$ is equivalent to (\ref{probgener}).
 However, if some of the components of $\by$ vanish, then the corresponding constraint drops out, and so there is clearly a lack of continuity.